There’s a gaming, business or lifestyle device to suit everybody

 Honestly, the Reno2 Z reminded me of everything I love about Oppo’s approach to tech and the sum total of those strengths makes for a phone that’s dangerously easy to recommend to just about anyone.

-In Australia, you can buy the Oppo Reno2 Z for an RRP of $599.
+In Australia, the Oppo Reno2 Z has an RRP of $599.
 You can buy it through:

 Design - Look, Feel, Features and Camera

 Where the original Reno telegraphed a new direction and showcased a fresh sense of identity for Oppo, the first Reno Z tried to transplant those qualities into a more affordable price segment.